-I have always prided myself on being a good gift-giver.
-Not because of the amount of money I spend, but because of the amount of thought I put into gifts.
+I have always prided myself on being a good gift-giver and I’ve decided to summarize the best gifts I have ever given or received.
+Not because of the amount of money that was spent, but because of the amount of thought put into the gifts.

 But, I don’t like to give gifts on birthdays or specific holidays – Christmas being the exception.
 Although I feel pressure from society to give gifts at Christmas, I still try to be as thoughtful as possible.
 Often this means thinking about and looking for gifts all year round.